 6. Work Sample List Provide a list of submitted work, including title, date, materials and dimensions, locations, and/or running times.
 Include 1-2 sentence descriptions as needed.

 QUESTIONS Please direct all inquiries regarding this open call to email@example.com

 SHE BUILT NYC OPEN CALL FOR ARTISTS

 The City of New York seeks artists interested in creating public monuments that honors women’s history.
 If you are such an artist, please apply to this open call by December 21, 2018.

 On June 20, 2018 First Lady Chirlane McCray, Deputy Mayor Alicia Glen and the Department of Cultural Affairs announced She Built NYC, a new effort to commission a public monument or artwork that honors women’s history in New York City.
 The effort kicked off with an open call for nominations from the public.
 Through women.nyc, members of the public submitted nearly 2,000 nominations of women, groups of women, and events in women’s history that significantly impacted New York City.
-To qualify, events must have happened at least 20 years ago; nominated individuals must no longer be living and known for an event, movement, or action that took place at least 20 years ago, and must no longer be living.
+To qualify, events must have happened at least 20 years ago; nominated individuals must be known for an event, movement, or action that took place at least 20 years ago, and must no longer be living.